kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

         min: 48Gi
 ```

-ClusterQueue `team-a-cq` can admit workloads depending on the following
+ClusterQueue `team-a-cq` can admit Workloads depending on the following
 scenarios:

-- If ClusterQueue `team-b-cq` has no admitted workloads, then ClusterQueue
+- If ClusterQueue `team-b-cq` has no admitted Workloads, then ClusterQueue
-  `team-a-cq` can admit workloads with resources adding up to `12+9=21` CPUs and
+  `team-a-cq` can admit Workloads with resources adding up to `12+9=21` CPUs and
   `48+36=84Gi` of memory.
-- If ClusterQueue `team-b-cq` has pending workloads and the ClusterQueue
+- If ClusterQueue `team-b-cq` has pending Workloads and the ClusterQueue
-  `team-a-cq` has all its `min` quota used, Kueue will admit workloads in
+  `team-a-cq` has all its `min` quota used, Kueue will admit Workloads in
-  ClusterQueue `team-b-cq` before admitting any new workloads in `team-a-cq`.
+  ClusterQueue `team-b-cq` before admitting any new Workloads in `team-a-cq`.
   Therefore, Kueue ensures the `min` quota for `team-b-cq` is met.

 **Note**: Kueue [does not support preemption](https://github.com/kubernetes-sigs/kueue/issues/83).
-No admitted workloads will be stopped to make space for new workloads.
+No admitted Workloads will be stopped to make space for new Workloads.

 ### Max quotas